yukikitayama/music/music_theory.md

 **Time signature** is a meter indicated at the start of a song by 2 numbers.
 Top number indicates **number of beats per measure**.
 Bottom number indicates **unit of measurement**.
 Bottom number 4 means quarter note is designated as unit of measurement, meaning assigned a value of 1.

 `C` means common time 4/4.

+**Rests** are relative durations of silence

+When a **dot** is placed to the **right of the note head**, the duration of the note is **increased by one half of the note's value**.
+Non-dotted notes are divisible by 2.
+Dotted notes are divisible by 3.
+The use of the dot developed around the mid-13th century.

+**Tie** is a curved line strung between two notes, indicating that the durations are to be added together.
+Notes can be tied across bar lines.
+Any note durations may be tied together.

+The same rhythm can be written using ties or dotted notes.
+Tie is easy to see beats but more cluttered.
+Dot is harder to see beats but less cluttered.
+Dot is more common expression.